vinhltt/tihonspec/.tihonspec/commands/ut/create-rules.md

 ### Step 0: Parse Arguments & Sub-Workspace Selection

-**Parse user input for sub-workspace targeting**:
+**Parse user input**:
+1. Check if `--update` flag in command args → Store `UPDATE_MODE = true`
-1. Check if `--sub-workspace NAME` in command args
+2. Check if `--sub-workspace NAME` in command args
-2. Check if user mentions sub-workspace name in natural language (e.g., "for sub-workspace frontend")
+3. Check if user mentions sub-workspace name in natural language (e.g., "for sub-workspace frontend")
-3. If multi-sub-workspace workspace detected (SUB_WORKSPACES array not empty) and no sub-workspace specified:
+4. If multi-sub-workspace workspace detected (SUB_WORKSPACES array not empty) and no sub-workspace specified:
    - Ask user: "Which sub-workspace?" with AskUserQuestion
    - Options: List from SUB_WORKSPACES[].name